j23414/mango-user-guide/basics.md

 Run a few times.
 Any of the attributes can be changed using the **foreach node** or **foreach link** command.

 Gel provides a few preset layouts.
 These are all in the **layout** function.
 The first argument is the graph.
-The second argument is layout type "circle","random",or "cube".
+The second argument is layout type "circle","random", or "cube".

 The following gives a circle layout and sets the color (RGB values) and turns on the text to display the node name.